Accommodation should always be booked in advance, particularly during the November-to-April high season.

 Renting a holiday apartment or villa is by far the most economical option in Mauritius, especially if there are several people in your travelling party.
 There are hundreds of rental options, ranging from small studios in factory-sized complexes to lavish seaside mansions fit for a movie star.
 If you're travelling with family or friends, a large high-end property can cost as little as €25 per person, which more than rivals the island's hostel-esque relics from an earlier era of travel.
 But remember, even though rentals represent a better price-to-value ratio on the whole, you always get what you pay for and meals are never included.

 Most of the accommodation in this category is privately owned and managed by an umbrella agency that markets a large pool of crash pads.
-While choices can vary greatly, you should expect, in all but the cheapest places, that your home-away-from-home comes with daily maid service, a fully equipped kitchen, air-con, and concierge service provided by the property manager (make sure to double-check).
+While choices can vary greatly, you should expect (in all but the cheapest places) that your home away from home comes with daily maid service, a fully equipped kitchen, air-con and concierge service provided by the property manager (make sure to double-check).

-Some of the larger agencies:
+A few of the larger agencies:

 Guesthouses & Chambres d'Hôtes